rpgreview/papersandpaychecks/pnp.md

 ### Charisma Based Skills

 There are few Charisma based skills, but they have a wide application.
-Charisma-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the natural ability of the character.
+Charisma-based skills have a default of -2 for the unskilled, recognising that these skills are heavily influenced by the natural ability of the character.

 **Act**